bowo-prasetyo/forkbuild/docs/Principles.md

 networks, key rotation, and revocation are later adapters around the same IdentityProvider/AuthorizationVerifier seam — not a prerequisite for the trust model.

+### Signatures vs. Authorization (0.2.17)
+Signatures establish *who acted*; authorization establishes *whether they were allowed to act*.
+A valid signature alone is insufficient for delegated operations.
+When an actor is not the resource owner, the actor must present a valid delegation signed by the authority that owns the resource.

+Direct ownership remains the simplest authorization path.
+Delegation adds narrowly scoped authority without transferring ownership. `PLACE` and `MOVE` are separate capabilities.
+Possessing permission to place a publication does not automatically grant permission to move an existing placement.

+Delegations are immutable and independently verifiable.
+Revocation, delegation chaining, and distributed policy consensus are deliberately outside 0.2.17.